 The first laboratory demonstration of MEMS devices came about in the 1960s as a MEMS pressure sensor.
 Academic research gained momentum in the 1980s, while commercial development and manufacturing took off in the 1990s.
 Today, everyone carries MEMS devices on themselves in the form of smartphones, smartwatches and fitness trackers.
 In the past, an aeronautic gyroscopic system used to determine roll, pitch and yaw in the cockpit of aircraft weighed several kilograms and measured several inches in length, whereas nowadays, MEMS gyroscopes in our smartphones weigh less than a milligram and are equivalent in size to a grain of sand.
 With miniaturisation in size also comes a significant reduction in manufacturing cost and improved scales of economy.
 This is like the continued miniaturisation and reduction in cost seen in the semiconductor industry.

 Advantages of MEMS

-- Extremely scalable in manufacturing, resulting in very low unit costs when mass produced
+- Highly scalable in manufacturing, resulting in very low unit costs when mass-produced

 - MEMS sensors possess extremely high sensitivity